 - Gain industry experience through a paid internship

-- Unlock leadership potential during a 2-day training at the Center for Creative Leadership
+- Unlock leadership potential during a 2-day training

 - Network with business and community leaders throughout our city